 - PERMISSION TO PARTICIPATE IN SELECTION TESTING AND WAIVER (For applicants under the age of 18)

 - POLICE TECHNOLOGY PHYSICAL TESTING FORM – Please click here to access the Police Technology Physical Testing form — An email regarding the details of the testing day will be sent to you prior to December 4.

 Police officers keep the peace, protect people and property, prevent crime and enforce both criminal and civil laws.
 They reassure victims, arrest criminals and act as peacemakers or mediators.
 Police work is a career that demands maturity, courage and strong communication skills.

-Through classroom teaching and practical experience, students in the three-year Police Technology program are prepared for a career in law enforcement with police forces, not only across Québec, but thoughout Canada.
+Through classroom teaching and practical experience, students in the three-year Police Technology program are prepared for a career in law enforcement with police forces, not only across Québec, but throughout Canada.